 Download Measure Q Status Report

-The Measure Q Urban Open Space Grant Program addresses the needs of urban communities that currently have limited access to preserves and parks.
+The Open Space Authority Urban Grant Program, funded by Measure Q, addresses the needs of urban communities that currently have limited access to preserves and parks.
 The grants provide funding for projects to create parks, trails, urban farms and community gardens, and engage children and youth through nature-based education programs.